maurobonfietti/slim4-api-skeleton-crud-generator/README.md

 - Update User: `PUT /user/{id}`
 - Delete User: `DELETE /user/{id}`

-So, the script generate a real example with all files and directories: Controller, Services, Repository, etc, etc, that allowing to manage the new resource using a RESTful API.
+So, the script generate a real example with all files and directories: Controller, Services, Repository, etc, etc, that allow to manage the new resource using a RESTful API.
-Also, the script make PHPUnit tests, for each new endpoint generated.
+Also, the script make a file with PHPUnit tests, for each new endpoint generated.

 ## HOW TO USE: